cosmofur/EX716/README.md

                 Through Carry: ==   CF > ROTATE > CF
                 Normal Rotate: ==   0 > ROTATE > CF

-             INV, 1 byte optcode, No PRM affects just top of stack
+             INV, 1 byte opcode, No PRM affects just top of stack

                 Invert all the bits of top of stack.
 Can be combined with AND or OR to effect NOR and NAND logic.

-             COMP2, 1 byte optcode, No PRM affects just top of stack
+             COMP2, 1 byte opcode, No PRM affects just top of stack

                              Invert then adds one to bits of top of stack, also known as the 2's compliment.
 When 2' compliment is applied to a number, negative numbers have a natural format that